Dan Hebden Lloyd

 In 2013 Dan spent some time in the USA, working as a Summer Camp instructor - particular with riding, which he loves.

-- Likes - Cricket, riding
+- Likes - the Army life, cricket, riding

 - Dislikes - Fishing